 Everyone thinks running the garbage disposal is the easiest thing in the world.
 You just put food down it and it goes away, right?
-Except that from cleaning and maintenance needs, to knowing how to make improvements and what to avoid putting down it, your garbage disposal is actually one of the most sensitive appliances in your kitchen.
-Even if you think you have been using your garbage disposal correctly for years, chances are there are a couple things you could be doing better.
-Read on to learn our top 10 tips for running your garbage disposal, and make sure to contact our skilled Des Moines plumbers at Golden Rule Plumbing, Heating & Cooling for all your urgent plumbing needs.
+From cleaning and maintenance needs to know how to make improvements and what to avoid putting down, your garbage disposal is one of the most sensitive appliances in your kitchen.
+Even if you think you have been using your garbage disposal correctly for years, chances are there are a couple of things you could be doing better.
+Read on to learn our top 10 tips for running your garbage disposal, and make sure to contact our skilled Des Moines plumbers at Golden Rule for all your urgent plumbing needs.

 Top 10 Steps to Make Sure Your Garbage Disposal Always Runs Smoothly